 Acupuncture should be part of your bigger picture

-Remember though, as we explained in our article about meniscus tears, symptomatic treatment can help in the short term but tackling the cause of injury is the best solution for healing the structures in the knee and for preventing further or future injury.
+Our article about meniscus tears explained that symptomatic treatment helps in the short term.
+But tackling the root cause of injury is the best solution for healing the structures in the knee and preventing further or future injury.

-Although acupuncture can help with pain and inflammation, and in some cases has shown to help heal the cartilage in the knee, it cannot replace a high-quality rehabilitation program that addresses the underlying causes of your meniscus tear or knee pain.
+Acupuncture may help reduce pain and inflammation and help with healing knee cartilage.
+Still, it cannot replace a high-quality rehabilitation program that addresses the underlying causes of your meniscus tear or knee pain.

-A structured strengthening and rehabilitation program that helps calm inflammation, supports and aligns your body better and reduces the strain on your knees is the best way to do this.
+The best way to do this is with a structured strengthening and rehabilitation program that calms inflammation, supports and realigns your body and reduces the strain on your knees.

-The Exakt Health App contains an evidence based exercise plan for meniscus tears and can help you recover.
-Whether you’re looking to get running again after your meniscus surgery, or if you want to avoid surgery by treating your meniscus injury through strength training and preventing further injury, we can help!
+The Exakt Health App contains an evidence-based exercise plan for meniscus tears to help you recover.
+Do you want to get back to running quicker after your meniscus surgery, or are you trying to avoid surgery by treating your meniscus injury?
+We can help!